Kingdom Hearts: Chain of Memories: Story

 As Sora, Donald Duck, Goofy, and Jiminy Cricket are searching for Riku and King Mickey, a man wearing a black, hooded coat appears and directs Sora toward Castle Oblivion.
 Upon entering, the friends realize they have forgotten their abilities.
 The hooded man says as they proceed deep into the castle, they will lose more memories but will uncover new ones.
 He creates a deck of cards from their memories and tells them everything they encounter in the castle will be based on their memories.

-Sora ascends the castle and fights other hooded figures who are part of a group called "Organization".
-As Sora loses his memories, he gradually appears to remember a girl named Naminé, an old friend of his.
+Sora ascends the castle and fights other hooded figures who are part of a group called the Organization.
+As Sora loses his memories, he gradually appears to remember an old friend of his named Naminé.
 Organization member Larxene tells Sora that Naminé is being held prisoner in the castle.
-Sora clashes with a replica of Riku that was created and is controlled by another Organization member, Vexen; both Sora and the replica believe the replica is the real Riku.
+Sora clashes with a replica of Riku that was created by Vexen, another Organization member; both Sora and the replica believe the replica is the real Riku.
 Axel, an Organization double agent, kills Vexen for his "betrayal" to the Organization, but later releases Naminé and allows her to meet Sora.
 Sora discovers Naminé has been manipulating his memories under the orders of Marluxia—the man who lured Sora to the castle—as part of his and Larxene's plan to overthrow the Organization.
-Sora climbs to the highest floor and defeats Larxene and Marluxia, after which Naminé puts Sora and his friends into pod-like machines to help them regain their lost memories.
-This process will cause them to forget the events that occurred in the castle.
-Before they are put to sleep, Sora and Naminé promise to meet again as real friends after he reawakens.
+Sora climbs to the highest floor and defeats Larxene and Marluxia, after which Naminé puts Sora and his friends into pod-like machines to help them regain their lost memories, which would cause them to forget the events that occurred in the castle.
+Before the group is put to sleep, Sora and Naminé promise to meet again as real friends after he reawakens.